Indranil1995/adv-medium/README.md

 <h1>Overview</h1>
 <p>This is a regression model app.The trained model takes the expense of three advertising mediums ('TV','Radio','Newspaper') as input and predict the sales figure of the company.</p>

+<h1>Motivation</h1>
+<p>When marketers and media planners create marketing campaigns, they must carefully consider the merits of each type of advertising media.
+Each type of advertising media communicates marketing messages to potential customers through different mediums and this led me to create this model.</p>